nabigudi/shaina-ai-chat-app/README.md

 You can access the repo here: [GitHub Repo](https://github.com/nabigudi/renaiss-ai-chat-app)

 ### This project was a Frontend Challenge
-As Shaina Chat AI was a frontend challenge, here is part of the requirements and restrictions:
+As Shaina Chat AI was a frontend challenge for Renaiss AI Chat, here is part of the requirements and restrictions:
 - The designs are on Figma; here are the screenshots.
 ![figma1](https://github.com/nabigudi/renaiss-ai-chat-app/assets/5604332/bdea2b02-f463-48dc-9c8f-8f857f087d6b)
 ![figma3](https://github.com/nabigudi/renaiss-ai-chat-app/assets/5604332/96a50e19-6fef-4ebf-851f-b4c56eda97eb)